Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: The accretion modes and the emergent spectra in AGNs

 We calculate the emergent spectra of ADAF as that of in \citet[][]{Manmoto1997,Qiao2010,Qiao2013} with the method of multi-scattering of soft photons (including bremsstrahlung, synchrotron radiation of ADAF itself) by the thermal electrons in the ADAF.
+Appendix.\,\ref{append:sed_example} shows a few example SEDs in the low accretion regimes, compared against observational data.